bvanpeski/unActivationLock/README.md

   * Alternatively, if you have configured your MDM to `Allowed user-based Activation Lock', then activation lock will become active again once they turn Find My mac back on.
 * Why didn't you just use `nvram fmm-mobileme-token-FMM` to determine Activation Lock status?
   * That reports on whether FindMy is enabled, regardless of actual Activation Lock status.
+* The script says the device is still activation locked but can't find any users with Find My enabled.
+  * There are edge cases where this can occur.
+In instances where an activation lock is enabled and a user DOES have Find My enabled, it typically resolves itself eventually.
+There are rare instances where a user doesn't have a FindMy status written to their `MobileMeAccounts.plist` when the script runs.
+  * Another scenario that can occur is the user logs out of iCloud but the activation lock isn't successfully removed.
+In this scenario you can end up with a device where activation lock is enabled but there's no currently logged in user with Find My enabled.
+You can work around this by logging into another iCloud account and logging back out.
+  * Keep in mind that the source of truth for Activation Lock status lives on Apple's servers.
+This script is leveraging a cached version of that status locally, but there are edge cases where that cached status can be incorrect resulting in unexpected behavior.

 ## What's Next?
 * I've added everything I've wanted to see so far.
 Anything else you want to see in the next version?
 Weird Activation Lock edge cases?
 Let me know!